 7. How will the interest rate on my mortgage be calculated following the switch to LRR?

-LRR will replace LIBOR as the basis for calculating the interest rate you pay on your mortgage.
-Following the switch, the interest rate charged on your mortgage will be LRR (which is 3-Month Term SONIA plus the adjustment of 0.1193%) plus the existing margin stated in your mortgage agreement.
+LRR replaced LIBOR as the basis for calculating the interest rate you pay on your mortgage with effect from 1 January 2022.
+Following the switch, the interest rate charged on your mortgage is LRR (which is 3-Month Term SONIA plus the adjustment of 0.1193%) plus the existing margin stated in your mortgage agreement.

-A diagram showing how your new interest rate will be calculated is below:
+A diagram showing how your interest rate will be calculated is below:

 This is subject to any minimum interest rate (the interest rate ‘floor’), and/or any minimum rate for LIBOR and LRR as set out in your mortgage agreement.